cltl/StoryTeller/README.md

 ## SOURCE CODE:
 https://github.com/cltl/StoryTeller

+## DESCRIPTION of the StoryTeller stack
+The Storyteller system will allow you to generate general queries about topics on the [KnowledgeStore](https://knowledgestore.fbk.eu/) and visualize the results for analysis and exploration.
+It tries to accomplish this task by providing the user with web frontends that simplify the information needed for the complex tasks required and allowing the user to explore the knowledge with custom selections.

 ## Installation
 ### Automated installation of the complete query building and visualization suite
 (please make sure to install docker and docker-compose https://www.docker.com/)

+After installation of docker, the following bash commands should suffice to install the entire system:

 ```bash
     docker volume create --name=data